 I love this place.
 Olivia Wilde loves this place.
 Everyone loves this place.
 But until you break away from the takeaway counter and brave a minor wait to sit down and linger over a panini, baked good and glass of vino or two, you don't truly know this place.

 There's a reason Old Montreal's Olive and Gourmando has been hovering in the top spots on Tripadvisor for years.
 Everything they serve?
 Beautiful.
-Their this-is-not-a-cupcake cupcake?
-The housemade ricotta?
-The Cubain panini stuffed with pancetta, roasted pork, raw milk gruyère and slathered with lime, cilantro, chipotle, and pickle mayonnaise?
-Try to find something wrong with them, I dare you.
+Their this-is-not-a-cupcake cupcake, the housemade ricotta, the Cubain panini stuffed with pancetta, roasted pork, raw milk gruyère and slathered with lime, cilantro, chipotle, and pickle mayonnaise, are all delicious.
 And once you've been seated, boom, the service.
 It's charming and doting and patient amidst the controlled chaos that is a near perpetual given at Olive and Gourmando.
-Seriously.
-Don't even try to figure out when there's no wait time.
-Even the owner told me that showing up at the crack of opening hour is no... guarantee to avoiding a lineup.
-But the wait times are reasonable, maybe 20 minutes at most.
-And don't be scared by the crowd.
-It's more tempered than you think.
+Wait times are reasonable, maybe 20 minutes at most, so don't be scared by the crowd: it's more tempered than you think.

 A great spot to start off a day of Old Montreal sightseeing, you're barely a five-minute walk from Montreal's archaeology museum.
 From there, it's another five minutes to the Montreal Science Centre and the Notre-Dame Basilica.
 While you're at it, go for a skate or linger along the Old Port's urban beach.